opsmill/schema-library/README.md

 ## Contributing

 We welcome contributions and feedback!
-Feel free to open an issue or submit a pull request to suggest improvements or report bugs.
+Feel free to open an issue or submit a pull request to suggest additions, improvements or to report bugs.

+To add a new example, follow these steps:

+- Create a directory in `experimental` with the name of the schema example
+- Create a `<example_name>.yml` file using the [Infrahub schema format](https://docs.infrahub.app/reference/schema)
+- Update `.metadata.yml` file to include the schema you have created with a `name`, `descriptions` and `dependencies`.
+- `invoke build` will then generate a `README.md` file for the schema.